daitj/gnome-display-brightness-ddcutil/README.md

 ## Credits

-This extension is developed and maintained by @datij
+This extension is developed and maintained by [@datij](https://github.com/datij)

+#### Thanks to the following people for contributing via pull requests:
-Features like: new settings ui, keyboard shortcuts and ability to set icon location were developed by @oscfdezdz.
+- @oscfdezdz for adding new settings ui, keyboard shortcuts and ability to set icon location